aabishkar02/jarvis/README.md

 ## 📝 License

 This project is licensed under the "Don't Sue Me" License.
-Use it, modify it, make it better, just don't blame us if it doesn't actually make you Iron Man.
+Use it, modify it, make it better, just don't blame me ;) if it doesn't actually make you Iron Man.

 ## 🙏 Acknowledgments